modmanmatt/wp-fireseller/trunk/readme.txt

 == Frequently asked questions ==

-= Does this plugin interfere with other plugins? = Versions below 1.8.0 had some issues with taking over menus for other plugins but it's no longer an issue.
+= Does this plugin interfere with other plugins? =
 No issues or errors Reported yet.

 == Screenshots ==